top of page

 Embodied Memory

-Thread, fabric, and form intertwine to speak of what we carry within.
-These pieces follow traces that cross time and distance, and that sometimes only survive in gesture.
-There are losses, cares, strengths that are not forgotten.
-They are fragments that remain with us, even when we change.
+These pieces follow traces that cross time and distance, memories that sometimes survive only in gesture.
+They hold losses, cares, and strengths that are never forgotten.
+Fragments remain with us, even as we change, grounding the body in a continuity that defies displacement.

 Structures in Motion